 | By Alicia Sisk-Morris, CPA, ME |

 Alicia Sisk-Morris is a CPA with over 20 years’ experience.
 Her firm services individuals, small businesses and not-for-profit clients that range from solo-entrepreneurs to artists, alternative and traditional medical professionals, construction firms, real estate professionals, schools, and start-ups.
+Alicia is an instructor for AB Tech College, SBA workshops, and the Western Women’s Business Center, and a public speaker and trainer.
+Alicia has a degree in Business Administration from UNC – Chapel Hill, and a Masters of Entrepreneurship Degree from Western Carolina University.
 Learn more at: www.siskmorriscpa.com.